jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/2-the-three-levels-of-conformance.md

 - Level AAA Conformance

-These levels refer to the level of technical complexity associated to execute, as well as the level of support it provides to users.
+These levels refer to the level of technical complexity needed in their execution, as well as the level of support it provides to users.
 Working out which level to aim for can be challenging.

 To be conformant at a WCAG 2.1 level means implementing the success criterion at that level _and_ the level below.

-## Example of Increasing Levels:
+## Example of Increasing Levels

+For this example, let's look at Guideline 2.4, specifically at guidelines and success criteria at all three levels of conformity.

 **Guideline 2.4** - Provide ways to help users navigate, find content, and determine where they are.
 - 2.4.1 Bypass Blocks Level A